Scroll down for UNIFORM, School Meals, Term Dates, Safety and Medicines and how to help your child with their reading...

 SHARING IN LEARNING

 It is important to us that you understand what your child is learning in school.
-Each term the class website is updated to provide you with a summary of work that is going to be covered, so that you can share in your child’s enjoyment of learning.
+Information and homework is posted on Seesaw and each term the class website is updated to provide you with a summary of work that is going to be covered, so that you can share in your child’s enjoyment of learning.

 Safety in and around school